-&lt;sup>5 Botswana is not included in this table to lack of trade to US in goods available in Mozambique commodities.
+&lt;sup>5 Botswana is not included in this table to lack of trade to US in goods available in Mozambique total value, exports were largely concentrated in "Titanium ores" and other raw or little value-added commodities.
 There was a total of 80 tariff lines imported by the U.S. The concentration of exports is limited, demonstrated in Figure 3: